 - By train: JR Chuo Line from Tokyo to Chiba; from there, JR Uchibo Line to either JR Hamakanaya Station (for the ropeway) or JR Hota Sta. (for those who intend to climb the stairs from Nihon-ji temple)

-- By car: easiest by Aqua Line and Tateyama Expressway (Kisarazu Junction), at Futtsu - Kanaya exit off and south along coastal route 127.
-The access to the Nokogiri Toll Road (1,000 JPY) is right after a half tunnel at the base of Mount Nokogiri.
+- By car: most effortless by Aqua Line and Tateyama Expressway (Kisarazu Junction), at Futtsu - Kanaya exit off and south along coastal route 127.
+The access to the Nokogiri Toll Road (1,000 JPY) is right after a half tunnel at Mount Nokogiri.
 It is very inconspicuous and can be easily missed.

 - 〒299-1901 Chiba Prefecture, Awa District, Kyonan, Motona, 184−4; phone: 0470-55-1103